 Before you start creating a profile to discover alternative accounts, make sure you have met the following requirements:

 - The relevant domains must also have administrative accounts configured.
-See Setting domain administrative accounts.
+See Set domain administrative accounts.

 - The domains for which you want to discover the alternative accounts must have the “Enable automatic account maintenance using administrative account” policy enabled (Resources > Domains > Select the relevant domain > Policy).
 This policy is required for Privileged Access Service to manage the alternative accounts.